Rocky-Studios/Megafactory-Docs/docs/number-system.md

 Numbers in normal programming are good for just that, *normal programming*, but in specialised cases, you may find yourself having to change key features of something to better fit what you are doing.
 It is recommended that you use this system only where necessary.

 I that this system, which in my opinion is quite useful in certain fields of programming, should not be restricted to this game.
 That's why it's available online at its [Github page](https://github.com/Rocky-Studios/Number-System). <br>It is open source and free, so use it in your projects, modify it to your needs and contribute if you have an idea.

+The guide on this page is very brief and only covers the basics.
+The full documentation can also be found on that page.